Best Back Workout Exercises For Building Muscle

 Lat Pulldown

 One of the best back exercises to build huge back muscles is the lat pulldown.
-It can be compared to the humble pull-up, but is one that is much easier to perform and gives you the opportunity to progress with the amount of weight you can pull, resulting in huge lats.
+It can be compared to the humble pull-up but is one that is much easier to perform and allows you to progress with the amount of weight you can pull, resulting in huge lats.
 And it’s huge lats that help you give you a V-shaped physique.

 The lat down pull down also helps to work your upper back muscles, and can even target your biceps in the same movement.